- About Overview

 Kennedy had her eye on pharmacy from the time she took an aptitude test at her Nashville, Tennessee high school and discovered that pharmaceutical sciences was a perfect career fit.
 Wasting no time, she began asking pharmacy schools how she could prepare.
-After attending California State University (CSU), Hayward (now CSU East Bay), she pursued a PharmD degree at UCSF where she remained for a pharmacy residency.
+After attending California State University (CSU), Hayward (now CSU East Bay), she earned a PharmD degree at UCSF where she also completed a pharmacy residency.

 Kennedy credits Robert Gibson, PharmD ’58, former UCSF vice chancellor and UCSF School of Pharmacy associate dean, and advocate for inclusion and social justice, with sparking her interest as a PharmD student in health disparity issues for minority populations.
 At his urging, she joined the Student National Pharmacy Association, where she published an article on sickle cell anemia, a disease affecting primarily people of African descent.